Chapter 06 - Retrieving Data with Transact-SQL![]()

 You can use arithmetic operators to form expressions in the SELECT clause of a SELECT statement with both numeric constants and columns.
 In the following code, an expression is used to increment the badge numbers by 5 (see fig. 6.36).

+select badge, badge + 5 from employeeFig.
+6.36 - You can use multiple arithmetic operators to operate on column names, constants, or a combination of column names and constants.
 When you use an expression in a SELECT clause, the display for the evaluation of the expression doesn't have a column header.
 You can specify a column header for the expression by preceding the expression with a text string followed by an equal sign (=).
 For example, the following code shows the expression preceded by the specified column header in the SELECT clause of the SELECT statement (see fig. 6.37).
 You can enclose the text string in single or double quotation marks to retain embedded spaces.

+select badge, "badge + 5" = badge + 5 from employeeFig.
+6.37 - You can also specify an alternate column header for any column without using the column name in an expression.
 Computed columns are not stored in the database.
 They may exist in a temporary table that is created during the execution of the SELECT statement.
 Since the data is not in the database, there is no way to directly verify the results of a computed column.
 One easy way to compute a value incorrectly is to ignore operator precedence.
 Arithmetic operators are performed in predetermined order unless parenthesis are used to force otherwise.
 Table 6.4 shows the order in which arithmetic operators are executed.

 If you use multiple arithmetic operators with the same order of precedence, the expressions are evaluated from left to right.
 You can use parentheses to control the order of execution.
 Expressions in parentheses are evaluated before any other expressions.
 Use parentheses to evaluate expressions that contain addition and subtraction before the expressions that contain multiplication, division, and modulo operators.
 The following code shows the use of parentheses in the SELECT clause.
 The constant 5 is added to each value of the badge column.
 After the constant is added to badge, the sum is multiplied by 2.
 See Figure 6.38.